 This is a one year appointment of someone who has achieved success and recognition in their own field but who is not an academic.
 Their role is to bring a different perspective to the community of Fellows and students, to offer advice, talks, workshops and to join in the life of the College while they hold the title.
 The Fellow Commoner dines with the Fellows at High Table and is encouraged to meet with the students and offer them support, information and advice.

 Anyone interested in the post or Fellows wishing to nominate someone for the post should contact the Master’s office in the first instance.
-Applications should be submitted to the Master’s Office by the beginning of the Easter Term (25 April in 2017) for the academic year following.
+Applications should be submitted to the Master’s Office by the beginning of the Easter Term for the academic year following.

-Further details are available in this document (pdf): Fellow Commoner – Terms of Reference
+Further details are available in the Terms of Reference